What You Need to Know

 If you’re staying on your parents’ plan, they can add you during their plan’s annual Open Enrollment Period or during a Special Enrollment Period.

-How Do You Get Covered Through Your School in Indiana?
+How Do You Get Health Insurance in Indiana Through Your School?

 If you choose a plan through your college or university, reach out to your school’s health department.
 Most Indiana schools offer an ACA-compliant plan, according to the Indiana Department of Insurance.
 You can use your college loans to pay your school plan.

-• If you’re a student at Indiana University’s Bloomington campus, for $122.54 per semester, you get access to reduced-cost medical care and other services at the Student Health Center.
+- If you’re a student at Indiana University’s Bloomington campus you get access to reduced-cost medical care and other services at the Student Health Center.
 The center provides a wide range of medical, mental health and wellness services.

 How Do You Get Covered Through Medicaid or CHIP in Indiana?